 - H-1B Petitions requesting Change of Employer, Renewal/Extension and Amending Petitions are not counted in this category.
 H-1B Petitions filed by exempt employers such as colleges, universities, selected nonprofit organizations and government research organizations are not subject to the H-1B Cap.
 These H-1B Petitions can be filed any time of the year and are not limited to H-1B Cap being reached.

 Premium Processing Service is an optional service that your petitioner (the employer) may apply for depending on the complexity of the case and the petitioner's needs.
-Beneficiaries cannot file for Premium service.
+Beneficiaries alone cannot file for Premium Service.
 If an employer decides to file this way, a premium processing fee of $1,225 must be enclosed along with the application Forms.
-Premium processing service does NOT guarantee that your application will be approved; it only guarantees a decision within 15 days from receipt date of the processing fee.
-This means that depends on the case, you will either receive an approval notice, denial notice, Request for Evidence Notice, Notice of Intent to Deny or Notice of investigation for fraud or misrepresentation within 15 days.
+Premium Processing does NOT guarantee that your application will be approved; it only guarantees that a decision will be made on your application within 15 days from receipt date of the processing fee.
+This means that depending on the case, you will either receive an approval notice, denial notice, Request for Evidence Notice, Notice of Intent to Deny or Notice of investigation for fraud or misrepresentation within 15 days.
 If under any circumstances, USCIS failed to render a decision within the 15 days limit, they will refund the full Premium Service fee.

 Other then the premium processing service, USCIS will only expedite a process if the case falls under any of the following situations: Extreme Emergency, Severe financial loss to a company or individual, USCIS error, Department of Defense or national interest situation, Humanitarian Situation.

 What is H-1B?
 How do I know if I qualify for an H-1B occupation?